Prom Etiquette Guide: How to Buy the Right Corsage

 purple-orchid-corsage-2-1

-Corsages can really range in price, from as cheap as $20 to as high as $50.
+Corsages can really range in price, from as cheap as $20 to as high as $70.
 Boutonnieres run a bit cheaper and hover in the $10-12 range, but they're less involved and typically only feature one central flower.
 The type of bloom and the ornateness of the design will largely inform the price point.
-If you're on a tight budget, be upfront with your florist when you place your order.
-They may advise you to order a pre-made design or to pick a less pricey design.
+If you're on a tight budget, be up front with your florist when you place your order.
+They may advise you to order a premade design or to pick a less pricey design.
 Don't wait until you go to pick up your corsage and then be shocked by the price tag.
 Discuss what blooms and designs will cost in advance and plan or adjust your designs accordingly.

 How to Wear the Corsage or Boutonniere